holochain/docs-pages/src/pages/get-started/index.md

 **Use `AgentPubKey` when** you want to link to an agent (such as associating a profile or icon with them) or retrieve information about their history (such as scanning their source chain for posts and comments).

-You can check out the Core Concepts to dive a bit deeper into [how the distributed hash table helps](/concepts/4_dht/) to not only make these entries and actions available but helps to ensure that agents haven't gone back to try and change their own histories after the fact.
+You can check out the Learn guide to dive a bit deeper into [how the distributed hash table helps](/learn/4_dht/) to not only make these entries and actions available but helps to ensure that agents haven't gone back to try and change their own histories after the fact.
 But for now, let's dive into links.

 !!!